DroidsOnRoids/MPParallaxView/README.md

 ## Parallax effect

 There are 3 different ways to set up parallax:
 * **.BasedOnHierarchyInParallaxView** - views in background moves less than views in foreground.
 You can increase the movement by changing multiplerOfIndexInHierarchyToParallaxOffset - this value will be multiplied by index of view in hierarchy.
+Default.
 * **.BasedOnTag** - set a tag for a view.
 For instance, snowflakes image view has 13 tag which means noticeable movement.
 On the other hand, top view with cast members has 1 tag - almost no movement.
 * **.Custom(Int)** - provide your custom value.